Organ and Tissue Formation during Development

 Figure 2.
 Intracranial hemorrhage (ICH) in the developing zebrafish

-Vascular regrowth and remodeling are critical for proper wound healing, and defective vessel growth in cutaneous wounds is associated with delayed wound repair and/or chronic open wounds susceptible to infection.
-We developed a new zebrafish model of vascular regrowth and repair after cutaneous injury in adult zebrafish, and are using this model to understand the cellular and molecular changes that lead to defective vascular responses to injury and poor wound healing in aging or diabetes, with an eye toward uncovering new therapeutic targets to promote improved revascularization and healing in these contexts.
+Vascular regrowth and remodeling are critical for proper wound healing, and defective vessel growth in cutaneous wounds is associated with delayed wound repair and/or chronic open wounds that are susceptible to infection.
+We have developed a new zebrafish model of vascular regrowth and repair after cutaneous injury in adult zebrafish and are using this model to understand the cellular and molecular changes that lead to defective vascular responses to injury and poor wound healing in aging or diabetes, with an eye toward uncovering new therapeutic targets to promote improved re-vascularization and healing in these contexts.

 Vasculature and vascular-associated cells in the meninges

 The meninges are an external, enveloping connective tissue that encases the brain, producing cerebrospinal fluid, acting as a cushion against trauma, nourishing the brain via nutrient circulation, and removing waste.
-Despite the tissue's importance, the cell types present, and its function and embryonic origins are still not well understood.
+Despite its importance, the cell types present in the meninges and their function and embryonic origins are still not well understood.
 We recently discovered and characterized zebrafish fluorescent granular perithelial cells (FGPs), a novel endothelium-derived perivascular cell population closely associated with meningeal blood vessels, which likely plays a critical role in meningeal function (Figure 3).
 As discussed further below, we also discovered a bona fide meningeal lymphatic vascular network in the zebrafish.
 We are currently carrying out additional anatomical and molecular studies to understand the structure and cellular composition of the zebrafish meninges and the function of FGPs, meningeal lymphatics, and other novel meningeal cell populations in health, injury, and disease.

 Figure 3.
 Novel perivascular cells on the zebrafish brain